pariyatti/kosa-rails/docs/api.md

 ## Open Questions ##

-- "Resources" is overloaded with web terminology.
-"Assets" instead?
-- DB+API: UUID or Integer ids?
-- URLs: Diacritics:
-  - note the "Pali Word of the Day" example
-  - I don't think we should use diacritics in URLs; we can substitute their standard ASCII representations
-  - diacritics in json is fine
+- `to_json` in Ruby defaults to labeling types (such as `{"card": CardObj}`)... is this annoying in Dart deserialization?
 - URLs: do we want semantic URLs over documents? - I would argue yes:
   - the documents might have very hetergenous structures
-  - there shouldn't be so many resource types that routes become overwhelming
+  - there shouldn't be so many artefact types that routes become overwhelming
-  - ex. `/api/resources/audiobooks` vs `/api/resources` + "type":"audiobook"
+  - ex. `/api/artefacts/audiobooks` vs `/api/artefacts` + "type":"audiobook"
+  - we can wait to decide on this until we build the `Resources` tab, though
 - Cards: should we structure dohas as cards or not?
 - Cards: "CTA" (Call to Action) or just "button"?

+## Answered Questions ##

+- Q: "Resources" is overloaded with web terminology.
+"Assets" instead?
+  - A: Let's go with `Artefacts`... yes, with the weird spelling.
+This way we're pretty much guaranteed to avoid naming collisions.
+- Q: DB+API: UUID or Integer ids?
+  - A: UUIDs.
+Neo4j prefers them and they're just saner anyway.
+- Q: Diacritics in URLs?
+  - A: no.
+  - note the "Pali Word of the Day" example
+  - substitute standard ASCII representations in URLs, please
+  - diacritics in json is fine
-- Cards: is a "generic" card a supertype of all other Cards?
-(I vote no; many fields ignored)
+- Q: Cards - is a "generic" card a supertype of all other Cards?
+  - no, many fields are ignored so this isn't a real supertype

 ## Stubbed ##